foxhackerzdevs/Cryptify/README.md

 ### 📴 Offline Mode
 - Works without internet
-- Files cannot be unlocked on other devices
+- Files can be unlocked on other devices using the correct password

 ---